epfl-si/search-api/CONTRIBUTING.md

 ## Prerequisites

-- Access to our Keybase /keybase/team/epfl_search directory.
+- Access to our Keybase `/keybase/team/epfl_search` directory.
+- Access to `wwp-test` and `wwp` namespaces on our OpenShift cluster.

 ## Setup